lmirzaei/spring-ecommerce-tutorial/README.md

 The `@JsonIgnore` annotation is used to prevent an infinite recursion problem.
 Here we have a bidirectional relationship between `ProductEntity` and `CategoryEntitiy`.
 When we want to fetch a `product` from our REST controller in our client, this bidirectional relationship will cause a stack overflow error.
 In order to avoid the infinite loop one of the two sides of the relationship should not be serialized.
 We don’t want to get `products` of `categories`, so we declare the `products` property in `CategoryEntity` with `@JsonIgnore` to omit them from serialization.
 You can study other methods to deal with bidirectional relationships [here](https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion) and [here](http://keenformatics.blogspot.com/2013/08/how-to-solve-json-infinite-recursion.html).

-?????????????????
-**Notice the initialization of the `products` set in `CategoryEntity` to an empty set to indicate indicate the state of not having any products in a category.**
-?????????????????

 ## d.
 Create the Data Access Layer for MySQL
 The next thing we're going to do is creating the essential repositories to access data in the database.
 Spring Data JPA provides a repository programming model that starts with an interface per domain object, so we need three repositories for our data domains that we created before.
 Create a new package called `repositories` inside `ecommerce.tutorial.jpa` package and add three interfaces called `CategoryJpaRepository`, `ProductJpaRepository` and `SellerJpaRepository`.